ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Linkability Through Traffic Analysis {#ta}

 This document assumes that all communication between different entities is protected by HTTPS.
-This protects information about which resources are being interacted with and prevents a network observer from being able to trivially correlate messages on either side of a proxy.
+This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a proxy.

 As the time at which encapsulated request or response messages are sent can